 In accordance with IAS 1, Presentation of Financial Statements, the Company changed the basis of preparing its consolidated financial statements from going concern to liquidation, effective February 15, 2012.
-As a result, these interim consolidated financial statements have been prepared using the liquidation basis of accounting.
-This basis of presentation differs from the presentation adopted in the Company's December 31, 2011 interim consolidated financial statements prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34") on a going concern basis, and previous consolidated financial statements prepared in accordance with Canadian generally accepted accounting principles ("GAAP") on a going concern basis.
-The impacts of the change in basis of preparation on the Company's consolidated financial statements are described in the following sections.
+As a result, these year end consolidated financial statements have been prepared using the liquidation basis of accounting.

-These interim consolidated financial statements are in accordance with IAS 34 on a liquidation basis and were authorized for issuance by the Liquidator on August 28, 2012.
+These consolidated financial statements are on a liquidation basis and were authorized for issuance by the Liquidator on November 27, 2012.